tams-cso/tams-club-cal/CONTRIBUTING.md

 **Imports** should be grouped together in the following order:

 1. At the top, you should `import React from 'react'`, along with all other **function** imports
-2. In the second group, put all Material UI components -- this can optionally be combined with **group 3** if there are not many components
-3. In the third group, all **components** should be imported
+2. In the second group, put all **components** should be imported (MUI Components then local components)
-4. In the fourth group, JSON and image file imports -- this can be optionally combined with **group 3** if there are not many links
+4. In the fourth group, JSON and image file imports

-Note that all external libraries should be imported before local libraries (see the first group in the example below).
+Note that all external libraries should be imported _before local libraries_ (see the first group in the example below).

 See the example below from the [EditEvents component](https://github.com/MichaelZhao21/tams-club-cal/blob/master/client/pages/edit/events/%5B%5B...id%5D%5D.tsx):